Skip to main content

 • Interface language - TagSpaces has been translated to a variety languages.
 Choose your preference here

-• Check for new version on startup - You will be notified when a new version is available.
+• Check for new version on startup - the application will check on startup if there is a new version of the application available so you can be notified.

 • Enable thumbnails generation - will generate and store persistent thumbnails in the hidden .ts sub folder of the folder where current file is located.